byui-cse/cse450-course/source/module-04/intro.md

 *[Photo by Austin Neill on Unsplash](https://unsplash.com/photos/hgO1wFPXl3I)*

 ## Introduction
-You've been hired by a major record label to help them build a model that can predict whether or not a song will be a hit.
+You've been hired by a major record label, MMC Entertainment, to help them build a model that can predict whether or not a song will be a hit.

 ## Stakeholders